Adolis García Preview, Player Props: Rangers vs. Brewers

-Adolis Garcia -- .135 average over his past 10 games -- will be in action for the Texas Rangers against the Milwaukee Brewers, with Freddy Peralta on the mound, on August 19 at 4:05 PM ET.
+Adolis Garcia -- with an on-base percentage of .233 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Milwaukee Brewers, with Adrian Houser on the mound, on August 20 at 2:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Brewers.
+In his previous game he had a hitless showing (0-for-4) against the Brewers.

 Adolis García Game Info & Props vs. the Brewers